Yomguithereal/baobab/README.md

 *Starting recording*

-Default max number of records is 5.
+If you do not provide a maximum number of records, will record everything without any limit.

 ```js
 cursor.startRecording(maxNbOfRecords);